 The ingredients in some sunscreens are killing reefs.
-In fact in some parks and countries you are not allowed to get in the water if you are using a non-biodegradable sunscreen.
+In fact in some parks and countries you are not allowed to get in the water if you are not using a reef-friendly sunscreen.

-We did not used to think that a "natural" sunscreen would work.
-But then we did a bunch of tests of the best biodegradable, reef friendly sunscreens and found some that not only work, they are more water resistant and work better than the store bought brands.
+We did not used to think that a “natural” sunscreen would work.
+But then we did a bunch of tests of the best reef friendly sunscreens and found some that not only work, they are more water resistant and work better than the store bought brands.
 We love them, and they are good for the environment.
-Read about the winners of our sunscreen tests here.
+Read about the winners of our sunscreen tests.

-Here is a wonderful underwater video that is entertaining for adults and children alike about observing reef etiquette.
-This was produced by award winning underwater filmmaker Ziggy Livnat who we housesat for in Hawaii several years ago.
+Here is a wonderful underwater video that is entertaining for adults and children alike about observing snorkeling etiquette.
+This was produced by award winning underwater filmmaker Ziggy Livnat who we housesat for in Hawaii years ago.